cyamac1993/portfolio/README.md

 handle the streaming of 360 videos to help reduce the bandwidth capacity on the core network of these cloud providers.
 ![Bike Study](/assets/img/bike_study.jpeg)

+### Reseource allocation in a VR streaming system when we use multicast grouping for a better QoE
+Formulating an optimization problem for resource allocation and exploring the solution using A3C deep reinforcement learning.

 ## Talks & Lectures
 - Presentation: international conference in computer science and electrical engineering, 2015
 - Guest Lecture: Advanced LTE topics - AMirkabir University of technology, Spring 2019